 Citizens can request certified or uncertified copies of birth and death certificates using the Birth Certificate Application or Death Certificate Application.
 They may request these records in person at the Register of Deeds office kiosks for a fee of $3 (see the address above).
 Additionally, individuals can order these records online using VitalChek.

 The Milwaukee Health Department Vital Statistics Office has records of all births in the state.
 Additionally, this office can provide a certificate of death for anyone who died within the city of Milwaukee before September 2013 and anyone who died in Wisconsin after September 2013.
-Individuals can request certified or uncertified copies of birth certificates by sending in a completed application for a birth certificate, a copy of a photo ID, and $20 fee to the address below.
+Individuals can request certified or uncertified copies of birth certificates by sending in a completed Application for a Birth Certificate Form, a copy of a photo ID, and $20 fee to the address below.

-Death certificate requests are processed in the same way using the death certificate application.
+Death certificate requests are processed in the same way using the Death Certificate Application Form.
 Individuals may also ask for a certificate of birth or death in person, Monday through Friday between 8:00 a.m. and 4:30 p.m.
 They cost $20 for the first copy and $3 for any additional copy.

 Expedited service is available via email and fax, with an additional $20 expedited fee and a $20 certificate fee.
 Individuals can download the fax/email forms for prompt service.